 Wyoming was overhauled there into the following year.
 She departed the Pacific Northwest on 26 January 1905 and steamed via San Francisco to Magdalena Bay, Mexico, for target practice.
 Later cruising to Acapulco and Panamanian waters, Wyoming also operated off San Salvador and Port Harford, Calif., before she returned to Mare Island on 30 July to be decommissioned on 29 August 1905.

-Recommissioned on 8 October 1908, Comdr.
+Recommissioned on 8 October 1908, Cmdr.
 John J. Knapp in command, Wyoming spent over two months at Mare Island refitting.
-Converted to oil fuel, the first ship to do so in the United States Navy, she underwent tests for her oil-burning installation at San Francisco, Santa Barbara, and San Diego into March 1909.
+Converted to oil fuel, the first ship to do so in the U.S. Navy, she underwent tests for her oil-burning installation at San Francisco, Santa Barbara, and San Diego into March 1909.

 During those tests, Wyoming was renamed Cheyenne on 1 January 1909, in order to clear the name Wyoming for the projected Battleship No. 32.
 The ship consequently underwent more tests on her oil-burning equipment at Santa Barbara, San Pedro, and San Diego before she was placed in reserve at Mare Island on 8 June.
 She was decommissioned on 13 November of the same year.

 Cheyenne then resumed her submarine tending operations on the west coast, continuing them into 1917.
-On 10 April of that year, four days after the United States entered World War I, she proceeded to Port Angeles, Wash., the designated point of mobilization for the Pacific Fleet, in company with the submarines H-l (Submarine No. 28) and H-2 (Submarine No. 29), arriving there on the 16th.
+On 10 April of that year, four days after the United States entered the Great War [World War I], she proceeded to Port Angeles, Wash., the designated point of mobilization for the Pacific Fleet, in company with the submarines H-l (Submarine No. 28) and H-2 (Submarine No. 29), arriving there on the 16th.
 Subsequently shifting to the Puget Sound Navy Yard, Cheyenne remained at that port for most of a month, taking on stores and provisions, loading ammunition, and receiving men on board to fill the vacancies in her complement.
 On 28 April, Cheyenne guarded N-l (Submarine No. 35) as she ran trials off Port Townsend, Wash.
-On 4 May, the warship returned to Puget Sound for drydock and yard work.
+On 4 May, the warship returned to Puget Sound for dry dock and yard work.
 Completing that refit late in May, Cheyenne shifted southward to San Pedro, Calif., where she established a submarine base and training camp for personnel for submarine duty.

-Decommissioned on 1 June 1926, Cheyenne was struck from the Navy list on 25 January 1937, and her stripped-down hulk was sold for scrap on 20 April 1939.
+Decommissioned on 1 June 1926, Cheyenne was stricken from the Navy list on 25 January 1937, and her stripped-down hulk was sold for scrap on 20 April 1939.